bongikairu/yearbeast2015/README.md

-# yearbeast2015
+# Year Beat 2015
-Repository for 2015.yearbeast.com code and data
+## End od event web page snapshot

+This branch is for static preservation of 2015.yearbeast.com.
+Every page will be generated and save here without further modification.